segni-tafesse/ethio_agri_smart/lib/data/Limes.md

 # Pruning
- here are the key steps for pruning limes:
+ Here are the key steps for pruning limes:

 1. Timing: Prune lime trees during their dormant period, typically in late winter or early spring.
 This allows the tree to recover and promote healthy growth before the active growing season.